Quotes About Schizophrenia: Revealing Thoughts About A Misunderstood Disorder

 — Jeffrey A. Lieberman, M.D.

-While it appears to have a strong genetic component, schizophrenia remains difficult to predict.
-As this quote from psychiatrist Jeffrey Lieberman indicates, it can affect people in any segment of society.
+While the disorder appears to have a strong genetic component, schizophrenia remains difficult to predict.
+As this quote from psychiatrist Jeffrey Lieberman indicates, schizophrenia can affect people in any segment of society.

 “In a California sample, people were more likely to describe their voices as intrusive unreal thoughts; in the South Indian sample, they were more likely to describe them as providing useful guidance; and in our West African sample, they were more likely to describe them as morally good and causally powerful.”